 The Guernsey County District Public library permits all Ohio residents, regardless of age, the privilege of obtaining a library card.
 Out-of-state patrons may obtain a card, provided proof of employment within Guernsey County is shown.

 Adult applicants must present identification showing current name and address.
 This may include, but is not limited to, a driver’s license, bank statement, or utility bill.
-Note or unmetered letters do not constitute proper identification.
+Notes or unmetered letters do not constitute proper identification.
 Questions concerning acceptable identification should be forwarded to the Director or designee.

 For children, ages 17 or under, a parent or legal guardian must be present and able to provide the same type of identification required in the above paragraph and assume responsibility for items checked out on the child’s card.